-Here is the listing of Best reference books on Advanced Computer Architecture.
+Here is the full list of best reference books on Advanced Computer Architecture.

 |1.
 “Computer Architecture: A Quantitative Approach” by John L. Hennessy and David A. Patterson